 Living Building Challenge – if you want to stay in a true, sustainable building, find one certified by the Living Building Challenge.
 LBC’s certification directory shows all project types globally.
 Hopefully they will put in a filter soon to allow searching by hotels or hospitality type.

 LEED Certified – the USGBC’s LEED Certified label on buildings, like many of the Marriott’s hotels, are those that have verifiably employed multiple and varying green building strategies to improve human and environmental health.
 Search the LEED directory for Italy / Vatican City certifications.

 GSTC Certified – the Global Sustainable Tourism Council provides global standards for sustainable travel and tourism, as well as international accreditation for sustainable tourism Certification Bodies.
 Booking sites that offer GSTC certified sustainable are bookdifferent, EcoHotels, and Transat.

-The U.S. State Department has continually placed Italy (and Vatican City) on a Level 2 alert as “terrorist groups continue plotting possible attacks in Italy”.
+The U.S. State Department has continually placed Italy & Vatican City on a Level 2 alert as “terrorist groups continue plotting possible attacks in Italy”.
 However, these “terrorist” activities could simply be demonstrations.
-I’ve never felt unsafe traveling to Vatican City (or Italy).
+I’ve never felt unsafe traveling in Italy or Vatican City.